Skip to content

 Excelsior Park Chronograph Watch Movement Brief

-Excelsior Park is a Swiss watch movement manufacturer with a rich history in producing high-quality chronograph movements.
-The company was founded in founded by Jules-Frederic Jeanneret in 1866.
-After a series of changes in ownership and acquisitions, Excelsior Park- Park was added later to appeal to English speaking market - emerged as one of the pioneers of the chronograph, registering its first patent in 1891.
-Excelsior Park gained a reputation for its precision and innovative chronograph calibers, which were highly sought after by watchmakers and brands.
+Excelsior Park is a Swiss watch movement manufacturer founded in 1866 by Jules-Frédéric Jeanneret.
+After a series of ownership changes — and the addition of “Park” to the name to appeal to English-speaking markets — the company emerged as one of the pioneers of the chronograph, registering its first patent in 1891.

 • EP 11 — “Compteur-rattrapante”